zhixuan-lin/forgetting-transformer/eval/niah/README.md

 You can change `MODEL_LIST` in `plot_niah.py` to specify the set of models for which you want to visualize results.

+Note that we observe the evaluation results to be non-deterministic, likely due to GPU non-determinism.
+Therefore the results you obtain may not exactly match those reported in the paper.
+However, the difference should be small.

 ## Citation

 If you use this code, consider citing LongAlign: